Design and development of a portfolio website for a Canadian artist

 Web UI/UX design

-To read my other case studies,
+To read my other case studies, use the UI/UX link above

 Hello!

-portfolio website of Andrew Di Leo.
+This is the portfolio website of Andrew Di Leo.

 My projects are best represented when viewed on larger screens.